maddeth/boozie_bot/README.md

 Nginx config listening on port 80 and 443, redirecting all traffic to 443 (see above)
 - nginx-conf/nginx.conf

-You will need a .env file for docker to pick up the set vasriables
+You will need a .env file for docker to pick up the set variables
 - .env
 ```
 EMAIL=YOUR_EMAIL